WA Government Issues Bulletin On Performance Solutions

 Registered building surveyors and performance solutions

-Where the assistance of an expert or experts is required, it is ultimately the role of a registered building surveyor to determine ‘whether the person undertaking an expert judgement is an expert’.
-Furthermore, it is their responsibility to ‘evaluate whether their area of expertise is ‘directly relevant to the performance solution.’
+Where the assistance of an expert is required, it is ultimately the role of a registered building surveyor to determine ‘whether the person undertaking an expert judgement is an expert’.
+Furthermore, it is their responsibility to evaluate whether their area of expertise is ‘directly relevant to the performance solution.’

 At Hendry, we can provide services across Australia for expert assessment, performance solutions, building surveying and compliance certification.
-As a result, we can deliver a comprehensive and fully compliant solution across the built environment.
-As Brian Cameron states, ‘Hendry provides Quality Assurance across all of our performance solutions and can provide a peer review service for other practitioner’s performance solutions.’
+As a result, we can provide quality assurance across all of our performance solutions and can provide a peer review service for other practitioner’s performance solutions.

-When providing a Performance Solution, records of the following information are highly recommended by the WA Department to assist in the delivery of a compliant solution and to provide evidenced justification as required:
+When providing a performance solution, records are highly recommended by the WA Department to assist in the delivery of a compliant solution and to provide evidenced justification as required.
+Recommended records include: